hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Chuzenji strings out in a loose "V" from from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, hotels, souvenir stores, embassies, mom-and-pop kitchens, and oversized emporia,
+Chuzenji strings out in a loose "V" from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, hotels, souvenir stores, embassies, mom-and-pop kitchens, and oversized emporia,